Benefits Which Can Assist Workers Under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act, H.R. 748)

 Unemployment insurance has been temporarily improved in several ways in order to deal with the historic spike in unemployment.
 This includes:

-- Through July 31, workers will get “enhanced” benefits, with the federal government contributing an additional $600 per week above the state level.
+- Through the last full week of July, workers will get “enhanced” benefits, with the federal government contributing an additional $600 per week above the state level.

 - This means many lower-wage workers will get more money from unemployment than their former wages.